Dedicated to understanding brain regulation of appetite and obesity pathogenesis in humans

 Assistant Professor of Medicine

-Suchi earned her medical degree from Northwestern University, completed residency in Obstetrics and Gynecology at The Ohio State University and fellowship in Maternal Fetal Medicine at the University of Pennsylvania.
-Suchi began working with the Schur team in 2017 to investigate contributors to adverse pregnancy outcomes.
-She is a UW Women’s Reproductive Health Research fellow and was awarded a UW Diabetes Research Center Pilot and Feasibility Award and has 2 ongoing studies examining the role of hypothalamic inflammation and visceral adiposity in the development of gestational diabetes and hypertensive diseases of pregnancy.
+Dr. Suchitra Chandrasekaran earned her medical degree from Northwestern University, completed residency in Obstetrics and Gynecology at The Ohio State University and fellowship in Maternal Fetal Medicine at the University of Pennsylvania.
+Dr. Chandrasekaran worked with the BBARC team while she was a Women’s Reproductive Health Research fellow and was awarded a UW Diabetes Research Center Pilot and Feasibility Award.
+She is now at Emory University running an independent research program studying relationships among hypothalamic inflammation, gestational weight gain, and gestational metabolic disease.

 Jennifer Rosenbaum, MD, MEd